The Artist's Field Guide to Yellowstone

 A Natural History by Greater Yellowstone's Artists and WritersOriginal works by artists and writers celebrating Yellowstone’s diverse flora and fauna

-The Artist’s Guide to Yellowstone introduces readers to the wildlife of the world’s first national park through the works of fifty of the region’s distinguished writers and artists.
-Yellowstone naturalist, artist, and educator Katie Christiansen has assembled a robust anthology of the traditional field guide (facts and illustrations on flora ...
+The Artist’s Field Guide to Yellowstone introduces readers to the wildlife of the Greater Yellowstone Ecosystem through the works of fifty of the region’s distinguished writers and artists.
+This robust anthology of eclectic artwork and inspiring storytelling offers an enlivened take on the traditional field guide and argues for the ...